-The tummy tuck has the ability to re-contour your lower abdomen and give you the confidence to wear the clothes that you enjoy
+A tummy tuck has the ability to re-contour your lower abdomen and give you the confidence to wear the clothes that you enjoy.

-A tummy tuck removes unwanted and excess abdominal skin to reveal a contoured shape
+A tummy tuck removes unwanted and excess abdominal skin and fat to reveal a contoured shape.

-The tummy tuck (or abdominoplasty) is a surgical procedure that can address excess lower abdominal skin that has come about through previous pregnancies or dramatic weight loss.
+The tummy tuck (or abdominoplasty) is a surgical procedure that can address excess lower abdominal skin and fat that has come about through previous pregnancies or dramatic weight loss.

-Whatever the cause, the abdomen requires careful consideration in achieving balanced results.
-In women considering an abdominoplasty, there is often the loss of the “waist” which would normally provide the visual break between the breasts and the hips giving the impression of a feminine shape.
+Whatever the cause, the abdomen requires careful consideration to achieve balanced body contours.
+Women considering abdominoplasty have often lost their waist, which would normally create a visual break between the breasts and hips and provide a sleeker silhouette.

 The ideal waist is not a flat tube, but a smooth series of soft convexities and concavities, which transition seamlessly from the breasts to the hips.
-This balance of contour and form should be apparent from frontal, oblique and side on views.
-The waist should complement the hips and breasts rather than simply be as flat as possible without character.
-This natural undulation is reflective of a youthful underlying muscular tone and even distribution of skin and soft tissue.
+This balance of contour and form should be apparent from frontal, oblique and side views.
+The waist should complement the hips and breasts rather than simply being as flat as possible without character.
+This natural undulation is reflective of a youthful underlying muscle tone and even distribution of skin and soft tissue.

 To achieve a contoured waistline, you can choose abdominoplasty.

 Patients will usually need a general anaesthetic for their surgery.
 This ensures that the abdominoplasty is pain-free and comfortable for the patient.
 From there, your surgeon will make incisions along the lower abdomen, which will allow for the removal of excess skin in a pattern that results in a more contoured waistline.